Brian McBride: Early career

-High school
+Youth and high school

-Born in Arlington Heights, Illinois, McBride played varsity soccer at Buffalo Grove High School, under coach John Erfort, where he led the Bison to the Illinois state championship in 1988, his junior year.
+Born in Arlington Heights, Illinois, McBride played youth soccer for the Arlington Aces, as well as varsity soccer at Buffalo Grove High School, under coach John Erfort, where he led the Bison to the Illinois state championship in 1988, his junior year.
 During a playoff game against Fremd, McBride broke his nose in the first half, but came back into the game to score the game-winning goal.
 In his four years in high school, he scored 80 goals, 33 as a senior despite playing his senior season as a defender.
 In the regional final, during McBride's senior season, against Stevenson High School, he played goalkeeper.
 In the final, McBride stopped four of eight penalty kicks taken against him, and he scored the fifth, and winning, goal on a counterattack in extra time after the game ended tied at regulation.
 McBride was also named an All-American by Parade Magazine.
 Later, as a professional, he signed a contract with Nike with the condition that the boys' varsity soccer team receive new uniforms every two years.

 College

-McBride had an illustrious career with Saint Louis University, from which he graduated in 1993.
+McBride had a distinguished career with Saint Louis University, from which he graduated in 1993.
 In his four seasons with the Billikens, he played (and started) in 89 games, and set career records for goals (72), assists (40) and total points (184).
 While at school, McBride was a 1992 second team and a 1993 first-team All-American.
 He also was named Most Valuable Player of the Great Midwest Conference three years straight, as well as being named to the All-Conference first-team during this stretch.
 He trained at the world-famous Magna Fitness Center.
 After being such a versatile player in his amateur career, McBride decided to become a striker at the professional level.
-Craig Burley warned McBride that he should expect to get clattered playing that position.
+Craig Burley advised McBride that he should anticipate to get clattered playing that position.

 McBride is one of 22 college players to be part of the 40-40 club, having both 40 goals and 40 assists in their college career.